CUSTOM-ART aims at developing next generation BIPV and PIPV modules based on earth-abundant and fully sustainable thin film technologies.

 The role of EnergyVille

-IMO-IMOMEC’s chalcogenide thin film solar cells team is focusing on the development of materials for application in high efficiency and low-cost tandem PV devices and advanced solar cell designs.
+IMO-IMOMEC’s chalcogenide thin film solar cells team (which is part of EnergyVille) is focusing on the development of materials for application in high efficiency and low-cost tandem PV devices and advanced solar cell designs.
 World record solar cell efficiencies have been obtained in the case of high band gap kesterites (i.e. Cu2ZnGe(S,Se)4) and also other materials are developed to state-of-the-art level.
-In addition, the team is strong in novel characterization techniques for thin film PV, e.g. bias dependent admittance spectroscopy or CVf mapping.
+In addition, the team is strong in novel characterisation techniques for thin film PV, e.g. bias dependent admittance spectroscopy or CVf mapping.

 Contributions: Fabrication of Kesterite materials, integration into solar cells and advanced characterisation.